 \subsubsection{3D Medical Image Generation}

-The StyleGAN2 is originally designed for the 2D natural images generation.
-To apply it for the 3D medical images generation, a straightforward approach~\cite{ref:3dstylegan} is by lifting all the 2D convolution operations to the 3D convolution operations, e.g., expanding the $3\times 3$ convolutions to the $3\times 3\times 3$ convolutions.
-Albeit simple, this approach will significantly increase the number of parameters, thereby posing two practical issues: (1) it will require a large number of 3D images for training, otherwise the model suffering overfitting issue, (2) the largely increased parameter number will slow down both training and generation.
+The StyleGAN2 {was} originally designed for 2D natural image generation.
+To apply it {to} the {generation of} 3D medical images, a straightforward approach~\citep{ref:3dstylegan} is by lifting all the 2D convolution operations to the 3D convolution operations, e.g., expanding the $3\times 3$ convolutions to the $3\times 3\times 3$ convolutions.
+Albeit simple, this approach will significantly increase the number of parameters, thereby posing two practical issues: (1) it will require a large number of 3D images for training; otherwise, the model suffers overfitting and mode collapse issues\footnote{Overfitting means that on small datasets, the discriminator overfits to the training examples and training starts to diverge~\citep{ref:ADA}.
+Mode collapse means that the generator only produces a limited set of outputs.}, {and} (2) the largely increased parameter number will slow down training and generation.
 However, no existing methods have simultaneously addressed both issues.
-Therefore, it is non-trivial to improve StyleGAN2 for 3D medical images generation.
+Therefore, it is non-trivial to improve StyleGAN2 for 3D medical image generation.